Phouangvictor/sephora-data-scraping/README.md

 <img width="1494" alt="Screenshot 2024-11-15 at 10 13 50" src="https://github.com/user-attachments/assets/a7236dab-b76e-4664-a4f9-814b560168c8">

 # Data Points Extracted: #
-My scraper delves deep into Sephora's product pages to extract a wealth of information, including:
+My scraper dwelves deep into Sephora's product pages to extract a wealth of information, including:

 **Product name:** The actual name of the fragrance.

 **Brand:** The brand behind the fragrance.

 **Price:** Both with and without tax.

 **Discount amount:** To identify potential patterns in discounts or promotions.

 **Average rating:** To gauge overall customer satisfaction.

 **Number of reviews:** To assess the popularity and feedback volume of a fragrance.

 **Product label:** Identifying "Bestseller" or other promotional labels.

 **Full product name:** The complete product name as listed on Sephora.

 **Product Type:** Whether it's an eau de parfum, eau de toilette, etc.

 **Market Type:** Selective or exclusive, to understand distribution strategies.

 **Target Gender:** Male, female, or mixed.

 **And more!**